The Hospice UK conference took place from 6-8 November 2023, at ACC Liverpool, and online.

-This year's Conference: Thinking Differently
+This year's theme: Thinking Differently

 We’re excited to think differently about the big trends, challenges and opportunities in hospice and end of life care across all four nations of the UK.

-Programme and Themes
+Programme and themes

 Over the course of three days, we’ll be building on the themes of our last two national conferences.
 We’ll be deep diving into the key challenges facing the sector, and exploring issues that you and your colleagues deal with every day: